rohit12crj/Study-Notes/SRE/Notes.md

 <img width="469" height="281" alt="image" src="https://github.com/user-attachments/assets/6d3e6c52-682e-470b-9ff2-3d0d20608906" />

 ---

-What is the default Prometheus port number?
+✅ What is the default Prometheus port number?

 ---
 ✅ What is toil, and how do you reduce it in DevOps/SRE teams?
 - Toil is repetitive manual operational work that does not add long-term value and can be automated.
 Examples include manual deployments, restarting services, or provisioning infrastructure.
 - In DevOps/SRE teams we reduce toil by implementing automation, CI/CD pipelines, Infrastructure as Code using Terraform, self-healing systems like Kubernetes, and proper monitoring and alerting.
 - This allows engineers to focus more on system reliability and improvements instead of repetitive operational tasks.

 ---

-Why is horizontal scaling generally preferred over vertical scaling?
+✅ Why is horizontal scaling generally preferred over vertical scaling?

 ---

-What are the Golden Signals of Monitoring?
+✅ What are the Golden Signals of Monitoring?

 <img width="559" height="328" alt="image" src="https://github.com/user-attachments/assets/69cd2ab3-2acb-46fb-b87b-84cb18168939" />

 ---

-What is the difference between Horizontal Scaling and Vertical Scaling?

 ) Explain your roles and responsibilities in your current organization as a DevOps Engineer.